How To Get A $1,500 Loan In Canada: A Guide

 Can I get a $1,500 loan with no credit check?

-Many alternative lenders will offer you a $1,500 loan without checking your credit.
-That said, you should be really careful if you plan to apply with a no-credit-check lender, because many of them will use this “privilege” as an excuse to charge predatory rates and fees.
+Yes, many alternative lenders will offer you a $1,500 loan without checking your credit.
+That said, be careful if you plan to apply with a no-credit-check lender, because many of them will use this “privilege” as an excuse to charge predatory rates and fees.

 How can I get a guaranteed $1,500 loan?